What is WordPress?

 No programming experience is needed

 There is no need to know HTML, CSS, JSON, Javascript, PHP, and other programming languages.
 WordPress handles the programming aspect of a website.
 You just have to know where to add/upload content and change settings.
-WordPress then takes the content/settings and converts it into code used to create the website.
+WordPress then converts the content/settings into code to create the website.

 Numerous themes and plugins (addons) available

 Those using WordPress are not limited to what comes with it right out of the box.
 WordPress is open-source software that cultivates a community where developers can create themes and plugins beyond the installed standard options.
 Having the ability to add new themes and plugins to WordPress opens inventive opportunities for creating new website designs and adding functionality.
 What once required a programmer now just requires finding the right plugin to upload and configure for a website.
-The options are limitless with themes and plugins.
+The options for themes and plugins are limitless.

 No page limits